 5 Tips for Packing for a 13 Week Travel Contract

 YAY!
 You’ve locked in your next travel contract.
 You know the location, where you will be staying, and the best things to do in your new city!
 Don’t let packing bring down your enthusiasm for this next adventure.
-We’ve learned a lot from travelers throughout our 25 years, here are the top 5 tips for packing for a 13 week travel contract!
+We’ve learned a lot from travelers throughout our 25 years, here are the top 5 tips for nurse packing for a 13 week travel contract!

-We get it – It’s easy to go overboard with the excitement of packing for your new travel contract.
+We get it – It’s easy to go overboard with the excitement of nurse packing for your new travel contract.
 A huge tip we’ve learned from our travelers is to pack your luggage with a minimalistic mindset.
 Over packing might seem like a good idea at the time, but imagine having to pack and unpack your luggage and car every thirteen weeks.
 Now imagine your frustration of packing and unpacking items you didn’t even use.
 For example, you probably won’t need your giant TV if you are bringing your laptop.

 Save time and energy by only packing the basics – your scrubs, clothes for your days off, electronics, prescriptions, and important documents.
 Remember, you’ll probably pick up souvenirs throughout your travels too, be sure to make room!